gslapnicar/gslapnicar.github.io/_pages/about.md

 ## Education
+*2015* - **BSc in Computer and Information Science**, from Faculty of Computer and Information Science Ljubljana
+___
-*2015* - **BSc in Computer and Information Science**, from Faculty of Computer and Information Science Ljubljana *2018* - **MSc in Computer and Information Science**, from Faculty of Computer and Information Science Ljubljana *In progress* - PhD in Information and Communication Technologies, from Jožef Stefan International Postgraduate School
+*2018* - **MSc in Computer and Information Science**, from Faculty of Computer and Information Science Ljubljana
+___
+*In progress* - PhD in Information and Communication Technologies, from Jožef Stefan International Postgraduate School

 ## Highlighted work
-Slapničar, Gašper, Nejc Mlakar, and Mitja Luštrek.
-"Blood Pressure Estimation from Photoplethysmogram Using a Spectro-Temporal Deep Neural Network." *Sensors 19.15 (2019): 3420*.
+Slapničar, Gašper, Nejc Mlakar, and Mitja Luštrek. "*Blood Pressure Estimation from Photoplethysmogram Using a Spectro-Temporal Deep Neural Network.*" Sensors, 2019.